Georgia voters navigate rules passed after 2020 election

 Georgia —- along with other states that have held early primaries — has seen a dramatic decline in the use of mailed ballots since the record numbers reported in 2020 at the height of the COVID-19 pandemic, when voters were seeking alternatives to crowded polling places.

+Election officials in Atlanta's Fulton County credited the large number of early voters with a relatively smooth Election Day morning.
+Some 91,000 voters in the heavily Democratic county had voted either by mail or in-person during the state's early voting period.

+"I have not heard of any long lines at this point,” Nadine Williams, interim director of registration and elections, told reporters.
+“The bulk of the voters came out for advance voting."

-Voting advocates said the new Georgia elections law has made it harder to request a mail ballot by shortening the period voters can apply for one and by adding new ID requirements to the applications and the ballot itself.
+The new Georgia elections law made several changes.
+It made it harder to request a mail ballot by shortening the period voters can apply for one and added new ID requirements to the applications and the ballot itself.
+Voters could request a ballot online two years ago, but now they must print or obtain a paper form, sign it in ink and send it in by mail, email or fax.
 Trump’s unsubstantiated attacks on mailed ballots also have taken a toll on voter confidence.

-As of Sunday, about 64,600 mail ballots had been returned out of nearly 97,000 requested by Georgia voters.
-About 1,300 applications have been rejected for arriving past the new, earlier deadline, or 1.4% of all applications submitted.
+As of Monday, about 72,000 mail ballots had been returned out of nearly 97,000 requested by Georgia voters.
+About 1,300 applications were rejected for arriving past the new, earlier deadline, or about 1.4% of all applications submitted.
 Those voters, if able, can still vote in person on Tuesday.

 Texas primary voters in March were tripped up by new identification requirements, resulting in an abnormally high rate of mail ballot rejections.
 Lawmakers in Alabama and Arkansas also shortened the period for those requesting absentee ballots.